Shadow the Hedgehog: Character biography

-Reception and impact
+Reception and legacy

 Shadow quickly proved popular among players of Sonic Adventure 2, contributing to his return in later games.
 Additionally, responses to his introduction were favorable; critics considered his levels in Sonic Adventure 2 among the game's highlights.
 GameSpot's Shane Satterfield wrote Shadow's levels were exciting and helped preserve the general theme of Sonic games, and wished they had been more plentiful.
 Nintendo Life's Mark Reece similarly felt Shadow's levels successfully adapted the Sonic formula to 3D.
 However, despite strong sales, the 2005 Shadow game received generally unfavorable reviews and, according to Official Nintendo Magazine's Thomas East, tarnished the character's reputation.

 Reviews for Shadow the Hedgehog criticized numerous aspects of the character, such as his controls, use of firearms, and characterization.
 Game Informer's Matt Helgeson decried Shadow as a character who lacked personality and mocked his "ridiculous" and "laughable" Clint Eastwood rasp, while GameSpy's Patrick Klepek felt the game was proof the Sonic series had jumped the shark.
 Similarly, 1UP.com's Shane Bettenhausen compared Shadow to Poochie, a character from The Simpsons episode "The Itchy & Scratchy & Poochie Show" (1997) symbolic of creating a new character simply to boost a flagging series.
 Klepek thought guns made sense for Shadow's character but did not have a compelling use in the game, and expressed hope Sonic Team would "[bury] him alongside the same graves as the third-tier of characters from Knuckles' Chaotix."
-Critics reviewing the 2006 Sonic the Hedgehog considered Shadow's gameplay slightly better than that of Sonic's but felt it did not add enough to the experience, while Den of Geek's Chris Freiberg wrote the Shadow DLC for Sonic Forces added some replay value to a game he criticized for its short length.
+Critics reviewing the 2006 Sonic the Hedgehog considered Shadow's gameplay slightly better than that of Sonic's but felt it did not add enough to the experience, while Den of Geek's Chris Freiberg wrote that the Shadow DLC for Sonic Forces added some replay value to a game he criticized for its short length.

-Writers have called Shadow—both the game and the character—an ill-advised attempt to bring a sense of maturity to the Sonic series.
+Reviewers have called Shadow—both the game and the character—an ill-advised attempt to bring a sense of maturity to the Sonic series.
 Indeed, IGN's Levi Buchanan and 1UP's Jeremy Parish considered him one of the series' biggest problems; Parish wrote that of the unnecessary Sonic characters Sega should retire, Shadow was the most in need of it.
 Numerous video game journalists have mockingly described the character as "edgy", internet slang referring to someone who exhibits disconcerting behavior in an effort to impress others.
-In 2010, DeviantArt user "cmara" released a webcomic depicting Shadow in a romantic relationship with Shrek, the title character of the DreamWorks film series.
-According to Kotaku Nathan Grayson, the comic paired the two because "if Shrek was the big screen embodiment of nu-millennium toilet garbage, Shadow the Hedgehog—with his hilariously unfitting blend of guns and angst in a colorful world of fast animals in clown shoes—was his video game bride.
-Both tried to act like they were too cool for 'kid stuff.'
-Too sophisticated, too edgy.
-They were made for each other—and approximately one billion people between the ages of 12 and 34."
+The character has also been the subject of several internet memes, such as one claiming the character loves Latinas, which was acknowledged in Sonic the Hedgehog 3.